 Darnielle began the new millennium with The Coroner's Gambit for Absolutely Kosher before signing to 4AD for the release of the surprisingly polished Tallahassee in 2002.
-We Shall All Be Healed followed in 2004, and one year later Darnielle was back with The Sunset Tree.
-Remaining prolific as ever, Darnielle turned away from the intensity of The Sunset Tree for a calmer, more reflective set of songs on 2006's Get Lonely.
+We Shall All Be Healed followed in 2004, and one year later, Darnielle was back with The Sunset Tree.
+Remaining as prolific as ever, Darnielle turned away from the intensity of The Sunset Tree for a calmer, more reflective set of songs on 2006's Get Lonely.
 The accessible and assured Heretic Pride appeared in 2008.
 Next up was the Bible verse-inspired The Life of the World to Come, the group's sixth album for 4AD, in 2010.
 Switching to Merge Records in 2011, Darnielle released All Eternals Deck, which was recorded in four different studios in Brooklyn, Boston, North Carolina, and Florida with four different producers -- John Congleton, Scott Solter, Brandon Eggleston, and Morbid Angel guitarist and Hate Eternal frontman Erik Rutan -- helming various tracks.
-That year the band was also hand-picked by Jeff Mangum of Neutral Milk Hotel to perform at the All Tomorrow's Parties festival that he was curating in Minehead, England but were ultimately unable to appear due to scheduling issues.
-In 2012 a reissue collecting long out-of-print Mountain Goats cassettes surfaced on Shrimper.
-The collection gathered together 1992's The Hound Chronicles and 1993's Hot Garden Stomp. ~ Jason Nickey & Steve Leggett, Rovi
+That year the band was also hand-picked by Jeff Mangum of Neutral Milk Hotel to perform at the All Tomorrow's Parties festival that he was curating in Minehead, England, but they were ultimately unable to appear due to scheduling issues.
+In 2012 a reissue collecting long out of print Mountain Goats cassettes surfaced on Shrimper.
+The collection gathered 1992's The Hound Chronicles and 1993's Hot Garden Stomp.
+Following the release of 2012's dark Transcendental Youth, Darnielle shifted his focus to raising his young family and publishing his debut novel Wolf in White Van.
+His subsequent return to recording came in the form of 2015's Beat the Champ, a collection of songs about professional wrestling. ~ Jason Nickey & Steve Leggett, Rovi